KalaayPT/Profit-Taker-Guide/docs/advanced/solo-speedrun-builds.md

 [*__Overframe Link__*](https://overframe.gg/build/396863/)

 High attack speed build, it saves a few milliseconds.
-Volt shield, Vigorous Swap, and Eclipse makes damage-increasing mods unnecessary, so the riven is only for increasing attack speed.
-Note that if your riven doesn't have heat or cold you must still have gas (heat + toxin), cold and hopefully radiation (with focus radon) covered by mods, so swap mods as necessary with elements taking priority over QOL.
-For more information on which elements are covered by each weapon, [__Creating Builds__](https://profit-taker.com/beginner/creating-builds.html#shield-pylon-armor-build-factors).
+Volt shield, Vigorous Swap, and Eclipse makes damage-increasing mods unnecessary.
+The riven goes over one of the elemental mods for gas and cold, in this example it replaces the heat mod and is otherwise only for increasing attack speed.

 <div style="width: 25%; text-align: left;">
     <img src="https://cdn.profit-taker.com/ballariven.png" alt="ballariven" style="width: 100%; height: auto;">